How to Find a Functional Medicine Doctor Near You

 Well today, dear reader, we’re breaking this down for you step by step!
 We’ll share exactly what these types of alternative medicines are, how you can find a practitioner and what you should get tested for optimal health.

-First, a disclaimer: I talk A LOT (a lot, a lot, a lot) about holistic health and natural remedies and why my first line of defense is never prescription medication.
+But first, a disclaimer: I talk A LOT (a lot, a lot, a lot) about holistic health and natural remedies and why my first line of defense is never prescription medication.
 It’s not that I’m against medicine–in many cases, it can be the only option, a life-saving miracle, and a necessary and helpful solution.

 What’s the Difference?
 Functional, Integrative, Holistic + Naturopathic medicine